sharontherese/latin-mass-funeral/content/Resources/nuptial-blessing.md

 The nuptial blessing takes place shortly after the Our Father.
 It is an ancient blessing, with a rich history.
 A video of our nuptial blessing can be [found here](https://www.youtube.com/watch?time_continue=1&v=f8CJjs2s6qg).

 The blessing is for both the bride and the groom, but primarily for the bride.
-It is also only given in a first marriage.
+It is only given during the wedding Mass, and only given once in a lifetime.

 # Text of the Nuptial Blessing